IntreXonReborn/Travelling-Salesperson-Problem--Genetic-Algorithm-Solution/README.md

 	by Minimizing equivalent distance at every generation using a population size of ratio 10 to the number of cities.

-	Detailed analysis with graphs and charts are present in the pdf file: Report.pdf
+	Detailed analysis with graphs and charts are present in the pdf file: TSP Genetic Algorithm.pdf